 Conclusion

-Maple, whether hard or soft maple, is an excellent, if expensive, wood for furniture.
+Whether hard or soft, maple is an excellent wood for furniture.
 Both hard maple and beech will serve well for flooring and cabinetry, with beech having the edge in price and hard maple in durability.
 Soft maple is generally considered too soft for such applications.